cortexproject/cortex/docs/production/ha-pair-handling.md

 Note: These are external labels and have nothing to do with remote_write config.

-These two label names are configurable per-tenant within Cortex, and should be set to something sensible.
+These label names are configurable per-tenant within Cortex, and should be set to something sensible.
 For example, cluster label is already used by some workloads, and you should set the label to be something else but uniquely identifies the cluster.
-Good examples for this label-name would be `team`, `cluster`, `prometheus`, etc.
+Good examples for this label-name would be `team`, `cluster`, `prometheus`, etc.  Note this label is optional.

 The replica label should be set so that the value for each prometheus is unique in that cluster.
 Note: Cortex drops this label when ingesting data, but preserves the cluster label.
 This way, your timeseries won't change when replicas change.